Innovator Visa (Closed)

 The main applicant must have at least £945 and £630 for each dependant available in a regulated financial institution listed in Appendix P for 90 days period.

-An endorsement letter is required at both extension and settlement stage.
-The settlement is achieved if two of the following requirements have been met by the applicant’s business;
+An endorsement letter is required at both extension and settlement stages.
+The following requirements must be met in order to apply for an extension of stay:

 - At least £50,000 has been invested into the business and actively spent furthering the business plan assessed in the applicant’s previous endorsement.